thradams/cake/README.md

 # How cake is developed?

-I am using Visual Studio 2022 IDE to write/debug cake source.
-Cake is parsing itself using the includes of MSVC and it generates the *X\_86\_msvc* dir after build.
+I use Visual Studio 2022 IDE to write and debug the Cake source.
+Cake parses itself using the MSVC includes and generates the X\_86\_msvc directory after the build.

-I use Visual Studio code with WSL for testing and compiling the code for Linux.

-This compilation is useful for tracking errors together with the unit tests.
+The Linux version is tested inside WSL, and the macOS version is currently the least tested but is expected to work.

-# Cake is not C++
+# Cake x CFront

-CFront was the original C++ compiler, designed to translate C++ code into C.
+CFront was the first C++ compiler, designed to translate C++ source code into C.

-Although CFront was initially compatible with C89, it eventually diverged from C’s evolution.In contrast, Cake stays true to the core development of C, ensuring full compatibility.
+Initially compatible with C89, it diverged as the C and C++ languages evolved independently.

+Cake maintains alignment with the standard specifications and ongoing development of C, ensuring full compatibility.

-Its extensions aim to preserve the essence of C while allowing developers to experiment and contribute to C’s evolution using an open-source compiler written in C.
+The compiler introduces extensions that preserve the fundamental design of C while supporting experimentation and open contributions to the language's evolution.